-The University of Kansas seeks nominations for its third annual James Baxendale Innovation Award.
+The University of Kansas seeks nominations for its fourth annual James Baxendale Innovation Award.
 It recognizes a researcher or research group at any KU campus for excellence in entrepreneurship and commercialization.

 The Baxendale Award is named in honor of KU’s former commercialization director.
 It is sponsored by KU Innovation & Collaboration, the unit led by Nagel that manages KU’s entrepreneurship and economic development efforts.
-Previous recipients of the award are Lisa Stehno-Bittel, professor, Department of Physical Therapy and Rehabilitation Science at the KU Medical Center; and Cory Berkland, professor, departments of Pharmaceutical Chemistry, Chemical and Petroleum Engineering at the Lawrence campus.
-Both have successfully launched startup companies in Kansas.
+Previous recipients of the award are Professor Lisa Stehno-Bittel, Department of Physical Therapy & Rehabilitation, KU Medical Center; Professor Cory Berkland, departments of Pharmaceutical Chemistry and Chemical & Petroleum Engineering; Associate Professor Laird Forrest, Department of Pharmaceutical Chemistry, and Dan Aires, director of the Division of Dermatology at KU Medical Center.
+All have successfully launched startup companies in Kansas.